 Kenny Love, whose parents came from Kingston Jamaica, was born and raised in Coventry and from an early age grew up listening to a wide selection of music, especially reggae, soul and Motown.
 Early influences include Bob Marley, Dennis Brown the Jackson Five and Stevie Wonder.
 As a teenager he broadened his listening to include punk and ska and played drums in a marching band which performed for her majesty the Queen at Windsor Castle.
 Later he sand and played the trumpet in a band called 20-21, who featured in a Live Aid concert in Coventry.
 He then went on to form a duo called Ju-Ju Jump, who eventually became a four piece playing many gigs throughout the Midlands, including supporting English rapper Dereck B. The band split in 1993 and Kenny went onto present a show on Radio harmony then to Kix 96 Radio, and finally Buzz FM.
 After 4 years he returned to his first love – song writing – mostly reggae and R n B material destined to be included on his new album and double A single.
 Tracks on the latter, ‘Peace comin’ On’ and ‘Freedom Come’ have already received airplay with excellent audience reaction.
 The track ‘Peace comin’ On’ is available as a CD, or download

-Sonar Music – 25th Anniversary available for download and as CD format.
+Sonar Music – 25th Anniversary available for download and streaming from itunes, amazon, spotify etc.

 - Stand Up – gdansk